cloudfoundry-attic/cloudfoundry.org/middleman/source/get-in/index.html.md

 * [Loggregator](https://github.com/cloudfoundry/loggregator) is the user application logging subsystem for Cloud Foundry.

-* [BOSH](https://github.com/cloudfoundry/bosh) is used for release engineering, deployment and lifecycle management.
+* [BOSH](https://github.com/cloudfoundry/bosh) is used for release engineering, deployment, and lifecycle management.

+* [BOSH Agent](https://github.com/cloudfoundry/bosh-agent) runs as an OS Service on every BOSH managed host and is responsible for communicating and coordinating with BOSH.

 <br>